danielpolk/MovieQuoteGifs/README.md

-# Movie Quote Gif Generator
+# Movie Quote GIF Generator
 This is a custom GIF generator that helps users find GIF's of specific quotes or moments from movies.

 # Why